Pursuit Special: New modifications

 The rear wheels and side pipes were changed.
-For the second film, the original Weiand blower, which was removed and subsequently lost, was replaced.
-Unlike in the first film, this time the supercharger was functional (connected directly to the engine's crankshaft pulley) and the effect of the blower being engaged or disengaged was created by placing the vehicle on a low loader, and while in motion, the interceptor's engine was simply started or stopped.
-The car was cosmetically modified for the new post-apocalyptic setting with the addition of a pair of large cylindrical fuel tanks fitted in the rear (requiring the back window and boot lid to be removed) and its general appearance was given a more used look by painting the vehicle in matte rather than gloss black, and the paint was scrubbed off to appear rusty.
+The original supercharger that was removed (then subsequently lost) was replaced.
+Unlike in the first film, this time the supercharger was functional and the effect of the blower being engaged or disengaged was created by placing the vehicle on a low loader, and while in motion, the engine was started or stopped.
+The car was cosmetically modified for the new post-apocalyptic setting with the addition of a pair of large cylindrical fuel tanks fitted in the rear and its general appearance was given a more weathered look by painting the vehicle in matte rather than gloss black, and the paint was scrubbed off to appear rusty.
 The front end was also modified by removing the air dam.
-A duplicate car was also put together for the film.
+A duplicate car was also made for the film.
 When the script required it to be destroyed by rolling down an embankment and eventually exploding, the duplicate interceptor was used, leaving the original vehicle intact.